-Denouncing Trump’s Transgender Reversal, Advocates Point to Progress on Other Fronts
+Justices Press Both Sides Hard in Wedding Cake Case

 “If the Article 6 formula is changed, our ability to end the epidemic will be severely impeded,” said Dr. Margaret Reneau, a senior program analyst at the National Black Leadership Commission on AIDS, an advocacy group, at the February 23 protest.

-About 50 people representing at least a dozen groups, including Housing Works, Gay Men’s Health Crisis, BOOM!Health, and the Latino Commission on AIDS, marched in front of Cuomo’s office on Third Avenue and heard brief speeches from a half dozen speakers.
+About 50 people representing the AIDS groups, including Housing Works, Gay Men’s Health Crisis, BOOM!Health, and the Latino Commission on AIDS, marched in front of Cuomo’s office on Third Avenue and heard brief speeches from a half dozen speakers.

 Reimbursement formula change could eliminate $11 million a year, with little recourse to federal funding offset